Want to get updates to your mailbox? 📬

 Easy, Effective Keyword Research for SEO

-Doing effective keyword research online is a little bit like figuring out how to create the ideal general map for the tourists who visit your city.
+Effective keyword research is like figuring out how to create the ideal map for a tourist who visits your city.
 It involves finding out where people want to go and then listing those destinations on the map.
-Because it’s a general map, it won’t necessarily need to list, say, every bike trail or every pizza parlor in the city, but the challenge will be to provide all the vital basics!
-Because every tourist is unique, not every tourist will want to go to the same places.
-But in general, a Chicago mapmaker, for example, can assume that it’s a smart idea to highlight the Willis Tower, the Shedd Aquarium, and Gino’s East Pizza because these are places tourists frequently visit and love.
+Because it’s a general map, it won’t necessarily need to list every bike trail or every pizza place in the city, but the challenge will be to provide all the vital basics!

-What is the best way to make sure you’ve created a useful map?
-Real-life facts about the places on the map, statistics, and solid information on who goes there.
 Basing the map’s creation on research - what locations receive the most traffic, and what tourists’ favorite spots are - will ensure that the map proves helpful to the highest number of people and guide those people where they want to go.

 Keyword Research Guarantees That You Get on the Map!